Introduction to Determined¶

 Develop and train models in customizable containers that enable simple, consistent dependency management throughout the model development lifecycle.
 See Customize Environment.

 Easily distribute a single training job across multiple accelerators to speed up model training and reduce model development iteration time.
 Determined uses synchronous, data-parallel distributed training, with key performance optimizations over other available options.
-See Introduction to Distributed Training.
+See Distributed Training with Determined.

 Automatically track your experiment configuration and environment to facilitate reproducibility and collaboration among teams.
 See Submit Experiment.